-MUS 170-180 Applied Music Lessons

 Private music lessons are available in voice, piano, brass instruments, woodwind instruments, and percussion instruments.
 Each course is repeatable 1 time.
-A special lab fee applies.

-MUS 170 Voice I - private lessons in voice

-MUS 171 Piano I - private lessons in piano

-MUS 172 Organ I- private lessons in organ

-MUS 175, MUS 176 Woodwinds I & II - private lessons in woodwinds

-MUS 177, MUS 178 Brass I & II - private lessons in brass

-MUS 179, MUS 180 Percussion I & II - private lessons in percussion
+MUS 175, MUS 176 Woodwinds I & II - private lessons in woodwinds MUS 177, MUS 178 Brass I & II - private lessons in brass MUS 179, MUS 180 Percussion I & II - private lessons in percussion MUS 188 1 cr. hr.

-MUS 188 Class Piano, Level I

 Beginning class piano instruction for music majors and non-majors.
 Assumes no previous keyboard experience.
-0 lecture hours, 2 lab hours
+0 lecture hours, 2 lab hours MUS 189 1 cr. hr.

-MUS 189 Class Piano, Level II

-Prerequisite: MUS 188 or consent of department

 Class piano instruction for music majors and non-majors.
-0 lecture hours, 2 lab hours
+0 lecture hours, 2 lab MUS 195 variable 1-4 cr. hrs.

-MUS 195 Special Topics in Music

 Deals with current topics in music not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.

-MUS 213 Music Theory/Ear Training III Prerequisite: MUS 132

-A continuation of Music Theory II.
+MUS 213 A continuation of Music Theory II.
 The study of melodic and harmonic practices of the 19th century.
 Includes emphasis on chromatic harmony and aural skills.
-2 lecture hours, 4 lab hours

-MUS 214 Music Theory/Ear Training IV 4 cr. hrs.
-Prerequisite: MUS 213 A continuation of Music Theory III.
+MUS 214 4 cr. hrs.
+A continuation of Music Theory III.
 The course includes the study of form and analysis, 20th century compositional techniques, and aural skills.
-2 lecture hours, 4 lab hours

-Jazz Band II MUS 251

-This course is performance oriented.
-All participants will further rehearse and perform jazz masterworks as well as traditional jazz literature in an advanced atmosphere.
-Students are invited to participate in this course by means of audition and/or consent of the department.
-0 lecture hours, 2 lab hours
+2 lecture hours, MUS 251 This course is performance oriented.
+All participants will further rehearse and perform masterworks as well as traditional musical literature in an advanced variable 0.5-2 cr. hrs.

-MUS 263 Wind Ensemble I

-All participants will further rehearse and perform masterworks for wind ensemble, as well as traditional literature in an advanced atmosphere.
-Students are invited to participate in this course by means of audition and/or consent of department.
-0 lecture hours, 2 lab hours.

-MUS 265 Chorus II
+MUS 265 Chorus II\\\